 Marking the Church Year: Family Dinners for Church Feasts

-Rev. Emily and the Sunday School Committee host five or six casual dinners each year for the whole parish family--every generation is invited!
-We typically gather for Michaelmas, All Saints & All Souls, Epiphany, St. Joseph's Day, and of course an all-out Shrove Tuesday pancake feast!
-This year's calendar is available here.
+Lay Minister Barrie Rose Bliss and the Sunday School Committee partners with the Church Service League (CSL) to host five or six casual dinners each year for the whole parish family--every generation is invited!
+We typically gather for All Angels, All Saints, Epiphany, All Monastics Party, and of course an all-out Shrove Tuesday pancake feast!

 There are several fellowship activities throughout the year for parishioners over 50.
 The Redeemer Rockers host stimulating speakers, intimate concerts with a variety of solo musicians and themed parties including an annual Valentine's party and a garden party in the spring/early summer.

 This is a committee of people who help integrate new members to the parish into our community.
 Newcomers receive a welcome packet when they register with the church or through Sunday School and are especially invited to newcomer gatherings: Newcomer coffees with the clergy after the 10:00 service every other month, Fellowship Dinners, and Sunday Night Suppers.
 These all provide a chance to get to know people and the parish.